 The brain’s origin, for all species, is from the ocean.
 It had to be as that is where life began.
-Millions of years ago the rudimentary eye cell, dinoflagellate, which is a type or marine phytoplankton, used a specific fat – the omega-3 fat docosahexanoic acid (DHA) – to convert solar photon energy into the first nerve impulse or twitch - a twitch towards food.
+Millions of years ago the rudimentary eye cell, dinoflagellate, which is a type or marine phytoplankton, used a specific There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… – the omega-3 fat docosahexanoic acid (DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…) – to convert solar photon energy into the first nerve impulse or twitch – a twitch towards food.
 That is the origin of the nervous system and brain.

 Back in the ‘80’s, when biochemist Professor Michael Crawford, Fellow of the Royal College of Pathologists, analysed the types of fat in different animal’s organs and muscles they varied according to their dietary environment, except the brain.1 He discovered that the brain is always rich in DHA.
 The more DHA the brighter the animal, with the sea mammals and us humans having exceptionally high levels.There is no doubt that DHA is a vital constituent of the human brain and played a role in it’s evolution.2

-Recently it has been proven that DHA (docosahexanoic acid) has a unique structure involving six double bonds, arranged in a horseshoe shape, which actually makes it a semi-conductor with unique electrical properties.3 Its close cousins, ALA (alpha linolenic acid) in chia or flax, and EPA (eicosapentanoic acid) don’t have this potential.
+Recently it has been proven that DHA (docosahexanoic acid) has a unique structure involving six double bonds, arranged in a horseshoe shape, which actually makes it a semi-conductor with unique electrical properties.3 Its close cousins, ALA (alpha linolenic acid) in chia or flax, and EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… (eicosapentanoic acid) don’t have this potential.
 It’s all about DHA.
 While some EPA converts into DHA less than 1 per cent of ALA in plant-based sources of omega-3 such as chia seeds converts to DHA, the richest source of which is marine-based food from rivers and the sea.

 Somewhere between 7 and 6 million years ago our hominid ancestors split from other apes (chimps, gorillas and bonobos), culminating in Homo Sapiens around 100,000 years ago.
 It clearly wasn’t genes that made us different.
 We share 98.5% of the same genome.
 It had to be the environment our ancestors exploited.
 During this time brain size steadily increased up to 1.45kg 10,000 years ago, roughly three times the size of a chimpanzee, at 384g.